NC suffers major jolt in Jammu, two prominent leaders Devender Rana, Slathia resign | Politics

 They are likely to join the BJP in Delhi on Monday.

-''Dr Farooq Abdullah has received & accepted the resignations of Mr Salathia & Mr Rana.
+''Dr Farooq Abdullah has received & accepted the resignations of Mr Slathia & Mr Rana.
 No further action or comment is deemed necessary,'' a National Conference spokesman tweeted.

 “I along with (senior party colleague and former minister) S S Slathia resigned from the basic membership of the National Conference,” he told reporters.